konstellation-io/website/content/en/docs/KRE/getting_started/index.md

 ### 2. Download a sample KRT file

 Inside a Runtime you can upload one or more versions that can later be ran and publish.
 You can use a pre-generated [sample greeter krt](/website/krts/greeter-v1.krt).
-You can find a more detailed explaination of how to create your own KRT file [here]({{< relref "docs/KRT/tasks" >}}).
+You can find a more detailed explanation on how to create your own KRT file [here]({{< relref "docs/KRT/tasks" >}}).

 ### 3. Upload the KRT file